 Security Interest -generally, a limited interest in personal property created by a debtor in favor of a secured party to secure repayment of a debt or performance of an obligation.
 Read the defined term at UCC Section 1-201(35).
-You should note that the defined term includes interests in fixtures, the interest of a consignor, the interest of a buyer of accounts, chattel paper, payment intangibles or a promissory note, etc. In general, a security interest is to personal property what a mortgage is to real estate.
+Professor Widen may yell at you if you forget that the defined term includes interests in fixtures, the interest of a consignor, the interest of a buyer of accounts, chattel paper, payment intangibles or a promissory note, etc. In general, a security interest is to personal property what a mortgage is to real estate.
 HOWEVER, DO NOT LET THE COMMON UNDERSTANDING CAUSE YOU TO FORGET THE TECHNICAL USE OF THE TERM!
-In certain cases, a security interest creates an absolute ownership interest and not simply a limited interest ("limited interest" being the next term discussed).

 Limited Interest-basically, any interest in a property object that is not exclusive.
 A security interest is a limited interest in the hands of a creditor because the creditor does not have the exclusive right to use, consume, enjoy or transfer the property object that constitutes the collateral.
-The creditor only can do these things upon the occurrence of a condition subsequent (referred to by the undefined term "default" in the UCC.
-See UCC Section 9-601.
-Think of a default as a circumstance such as the failure of the debtor to pay or perform the obligation secured or comply with a covenant.
-As a matter of credit documentation, typically the mere occurrence of a default does not allow the creditor to take action (even though under the UCC this would seem to be possible).
-Rather, the creditor may take action when the default has ripened into an "Event of Default,"-e.g. a default for which grace periods have expired, or notice has been given, thus entitling the secured party to exercise remedies).
+The creditor only can do these things upon the occurrence of a condition subsequent (typically called an "Event of Default," -e.g. the failure of the debtor to pay or perform the obligation secured or comply with a covenant).
 The creditor exercises remedies to enforce its security interest when the condition subsequent occurs.
 The UCC contains rules governing the enforcement of security interests.
-NB: the security interest acquired by a buyer of accounts, etc., is NOT a limited interest if the transaction is a bona fide sale transaction
+NB: the security interest acquired by a buyer of accounts, etc., is NOT a limited interest if the transaction is a bona fide sale transaction.